1 / 10

 Broadly, all get touchscreen sat nav, alloy wheels, LED running laps, electric door mirrors, four electric windows, air conditioning, automatic headlights and cruise control.
 Luxury features are gradually added as you move up through the range, and the alloy wheels grow in size.

-Our choice trim is GT-Line, which has 19-inch alloys, LED rear lights, keyless entry with a start-stop button, LED headlights, black leather upholstery and a cool D-shaped steering wheel.
+Our choice trim is the Kia Sportage GT-Line, which has 19-inch alloys, LED rear lights, keyless entry with a start-stop button, LED headlights, black leather upholstery and a cool D-shaped steering wheel.

 On the inside